muppet922/Counter-Strike-1.6-Plugins/plugins-general/climb-walls-plugin/README.md

 `climb_mode "0"`

-// Turn purchase of WallClimb off/on
+// Turn purchase of WallClimb off/on [1 - on | 0 - off]

 `climb_buy "1"`